PUBLISHED

 Testing is not just a single step of the UDC process.
 It is an ongoing activity that happens before, during, and after you are working on a solution.

-It is highly recommended to evaluate design decisions through usability testing and analytics platforms, such as UXCam, that provide data and insights around user behavior.
+It is highly recommended to evaluate design decisions through usability testing and analytics platforms, such as UXCam, that provide data and insights into user behavior.

 UCD is a highly data-driven and iterative design process.
 It is not enough to bring out a new release and hope for the best.
 When you release a new product or feature, track and measure the impact on user behavior and keep an eye on the associated business metrics.